Ezeko/backendevaluation/readme.md

 This route allows admin to see the list of stories created

 PATH VARIABLES
-user = the username of the admin
+user = the user id of the admin

 Example Request
 Default